PredragPeranovic/PredragPeranovic.github.io/_posts/2023-04-11-changing-theme-in-remix.markdown

 ![Changing theme demo](/assets/retheme_demo.gif)

-Demo code is avaiable at [https://github.com/PredragPeranovic/retheme](https://github.com/PredragPeranovic/retheme).
+The demo code is available at [https://github.com/PredragPeranovic/retheme](https://github.com/PredragPeranovic/retheme).

 If you have any suggestion or question you can create an Issue on GitHub or contact me on Twitter at [@peranp](https://twitter.com/peranp).